 From overall strategy to daily activities, operations managers handle diverse responsibilities in both the services and manufacturing domains.
 Operations management encompasses daily activities that help in planning, executing, and managing the production of goods or services.

 Operations managers solve the puzzle of how work gets done: uncovering the biggest bottlenecks, fine-tuning processes to save time, and fixing their team's most persistent frustrations.
-They balance costs with revenue to achieve higher operating profits — and who doesn't like bigger profit margins?
+They balance costs with revenue to achieve higher operating profits — and who doesn't like bigger profit margin in project management?

 What does an operations manager do?